-We have also entered into an agreement with Baxter Pharmaceutical Solutions LLC, a division of Baxter Healthcare Corporation, pursuant to which Baxter has agreed to manufacture all cangrelor finished drug product for all Phase III clinical trials and to carry out release testing.
+We have also entered into an agreement with Baxter Pharmaceutical Solutions LLC, a division of Baxter Healthcare Corporation, and expect to enter into an agreement with Ben Venue Laboratories, pursuant to which Baxter and Ben Venue will manufacture all cangrelor finished drug product for all Phase III clinical trials and carry out release testing.
 We have not entered into an agreement for commercial supply of cangrelor finished drug product, although we believe our contract manufacturers have the capability to manufacture and package cangrelor on a commercial scale appropriate for launch of the drug when and if cangrelor is approved for sale by the FDA.